 There are two important forces between the molecules for the interacting system formed when multiple Bz adsorbates assemble on Cu(111).
 First is the direct vdW interaction between the Bz molecules; this interaction is medium range.
-Second is the indirect electronic Bz-Bz interaction, mediated by the surface-state electrons, which is long-range and oscillatory.^{5,6,7} In this subsection, we address the influence of these effects for pair interactions and construct an effective pair potential which can be used to discuss island formation and phase condensation of Bz on Cu(111).15
+Second is the indirect electronic Bz-Bz interaction, mediated by the surface-state electrons, which is long range and oscillatory.^{5-7} In Sec.
+IV A, we address the influence of these effects for pair interactions and construct an effective pair potential which can be used to discuss island formation and phase condensation of Bz on Cu(111).15

-Fig. 5 shows the vdW-DF binding curve of Bz pairs, $E{\text{pair},h\to\infty}^{\text{vdWDF}}(d)$ for different high-symmetry configurations identified in the set of inserts and calculated in vdW-DF
+Figure 5 shows the vdW-DF binding curve of Bz pairs, $E{\text{pair},h\to\infty}^{\text{vdWDF}}(d)$ for different high-symmetry configurations identified in the set of inserts and calculated in vdW-DF ignoring contact with the surface.
+The two Bz molecules lies entirely within a common plane.
+For lack of better notation in the literature, we label them acene-like (A), phenyl-like (P), and mixed (M).
+In the A (P) configuration the displacement vector from one Bz to the other goes perpendicularly through an edge (a vertex) of both carbon hexagons.
+In the M configuration the displacement vector goes through a vertex of one Bz and an edge of the other.
+The binding energy is largest for